rolandw-blog/nginxProxy/README.md

 docker-compose build && docker-compose -f docker-compose.yaml -f production.yaml up
 ```

+If you need to authenticate with keybase.
+Place `keybase.txt` in production/html.

 ## Running development

 Change the context to `context: ./development` in the root `/docker-compose.yaml` file.